Skip to main content

 What Is the Typical Duration of a Post Cycle Therapy Protocol?

 The length of a PCT protocol is tailored to the individual’s degree of HPG axis suppression.
 A standard protocol may last from four to six weeks, but this can be extended based on blood work analysis and clinical symptoms.
-The goal is to continue the therapeutic support until the body’s natural has returned to a healthy baseline.
+The goal is to continue the therapeutic support until the body’s natural testosterone production has returned to a healthy baseline.

 Clinical interventions for testicular recovery are designed to amplify the body’s own signaling pathways, accelerating the return to hormonal autonomy.